davidojedalopez/blog/posts/2020-01-28-copy-to-clipboard-button-with-stimulus-20-beta.md

 ---
 type_of: article
 id: 248182
-title: copy-to-clipboard-button-with-stimulus-20-beta
+title: Copy to clipboard with Stimulus 2.0 beta
 description: >-
-  Stimulus is a JavaScript framework developed by a team at Basecamp, and it aims to augment your exist...
+  Stimulus is a JavaScript framework developed by Basecamp, and it aims to augment your existing HTML.
 published: true
-published_at: '2020-01-28'
+published_at: 2020-01-28
 slug: copy-to-clipboard-button-with-stimulus-2-0-beta-1nll
 path: /david_ojeda/copy-to-clipboard-button-with-stimulus-2-0-beta-1nll
 url: >-